Sitemap

 The major painters of the Renaissance were not only artists but men of great genius who gave the world their great intellectual gifts.
 Florentine and Venetian painting were both formed by extraordinary personalities.
 These independent creative geniuses tackled mathematical, artistic and philosophical problems of the highest interest, and presented solutions that have never lost their value.
 The greatest Renaissance master, Leonardo da Vinci declared "You will never have a greater or lesser dominion than that over yourself. . . . the height of a man's success is gauged by his self-mastery; the depth of his failure by his self-abandonment. . . .
 And this law is the expression of eternal justice.
 He who cannot establish dominion over himself will have no dominion over others."
 The sense of humanism pervading renaissance painting is still palpable.
 The painters touched on a multitude of issues regarding the human condition - death, love, reason, religion, universal morality, social problems.

-Require more facts and information about Baldassare Peruzzi and the artists of the renaissance era?
+Require more facts and information about Renaissance art and the artists?
 Poke around every nook and cranny of the known universe for information this subject.
 Search Here

 © HistoryofPainters.com If you like this page and wish to share it, you are welcome to link to it, with our thanks.